Kenya's parliament burns as protesters object to new taxes. Clashes spread and bodies are counted

 NAIROBI, Kenya (AP) — Part of Kenya's parliament building was burned Tuesday as thousands of protesters against a new finance bill entered and legislators fled, in the most direct assault on the government in decades.
-Journalists saw at least three bodies outside the complex where police had opened fire.
+Journalists saw at least three bodies outside the complex where police had opened fire, and medical workers reported five others killed.
 Clashes spread to other cities.

-Protesters had demanded that legislators vote against the bill imposing new taxes on a country, East Africa's economic hub, where frustrations over the high cost of living have simmered for years.
-Youth who had voted President William Ruto into power with cheers for his promises of economic relief took to the streets to object to the pain of reforms.
+Protesters had demanded that legislators vote against the bill imposing new taxes on a country, East Africa's economic hub, where frustrations over the high cost of living have simmered.
+Youth who had voted President William Ruto into power with cheers for his promises of economic relief have taken to the streets to object to the pain of reforms.

-But lawmakers voted to pass the bill, then fled through a tunnel as protesters, many of them youth, outmaneuvered police to enter parliament.
-Protesters allowed opposition legislators who voted against the bill to walk out of the besieged building.
+But lawmakers voted to pass the bill, then fled through a tunnel as protesters, many of them youth, outmaneuvered police to enter.
 The fire was later put out.

+At least five people were shot dead while treating the wounded, the Kenya Medical Association and other groups said in a joint statement.
+It said more than 30 people were wounded, at least 13 with live bullets.
 One person shot dead was wrapped in a Kenyan flag and carried away.
+Another lay on the sidewalk, their head in the gutter.

-Kenya's government had no immediate comment, and internet service in the country noticeably slowed.
+As the sun set hours later, Kenya's government still had no comment.
+Internet service in the country noticeably slowed in what NetBlocks called a “major disruption.”
 Ruto was outside Nairobi attending an African Union retreat.
 He had been expected to sign the finance bill into law this week and has two weeks to act.

-The office of the Nairobi governor, a member of the ruling party, was also briefly on fire Tuesday, with smoke pouring from its white facade.
+The office of the Nairobi governor, a member of the ruling party, was also briefly on fire, with smoke pouring from its white facade.
 The office is located near parliament.
 Police water cannons were used to extinguish the fire.

 Protesters could be heard shouting, “We’re coming for every politician."

-Police also fired live ammunition and threw tear gas canisters at protesters who sought treatment at a medical tent set up at a church near the parliament complex.
-Elsewhere, Kenyatta National Hospital said it had received 45 “victims,” though it was not immediately clear if any were dead.
+Police fired live ammunition and threw tear gas canisters at protesters who sought treatment at a medical tent at a church near parliament.
+Elsewhere, Kenyatta National Hospital said it received 45 “victims,” though it was not clear if any were dead.

-The Kenya Human Rights Commission shared a video of officers shooting at protesters and said they would be held to account, and it urged Ruto to issue an immediate order to “stop the killings.”
+The Kenya Human Rights Commission shared a video of officers shooting at protesters, and it urged Ruto to issue an immediate order to “stop the killings.”

-On Sunday, Ruto tried to calm the rising public tensions over the finance bill, saying he was proud of the young Kenyans who had come out to exercise their democratic duty.
-He said he would engage them on their concerns.
+On Sunday, Ruto tried to calm the rising public tensions over the finance bill, saying he was proud of the young Kenyans who came out to exercise their democratic duty.
+The politician who had promoted himself as a “hustler” from humble beginnings said he would engage them on their concerns.

-But youth last week announced they were uniting to keep the government in check as prices for fuel, basic foods and other necessities have soared.
+Youth last week announced they were uniting to keep the government in check as prices for fuel, food and other necessities have soared.
 In Nairobi, a regional hub for expatriates and home to a major United Nations complex, the inequality among Kenyans has sharpened along with long-held frustrations over state corruption.

 “I fell for his lies.
 Now I’m out here regretting why I voted for him,” youth Oscar Saina told The Associated Press last week

-As throngs of protesters rushed through the streets, defiance emerged elsewhere in the country Tuesday.
+As throngs of protesters rushed through the streets, defiance emerged elsewhere in the country Tuesday — including in the town where Ruto was, Naivasha, as protesters chanted “Ruto must go.”

 Protesters tried to storm the State House in the western city of Nakuru, a witness said.
 There were clashes in the western lakeside city of Kisumu.
 The governor of Mombasa, Kenya's second largest city, joined protesters outside his office and expressed his support for them.